dataminer-site/dataminer-site.github.io/docs/api/odbc/linux.md

    Example: ./unixodbc_setup.sh -u -db ~/database_path -D ~/driver_path/libduckdb_odbc.so

    Level:
-   -s: System-level, using 'sudo' to configure DuckDB ODBC at the system-level, changing the files: /etc/odbc[inst].ini
+   -s: System-level, using 'sudo' to configure DataMiner ODBC at the system-level, changing the files: /etc/odbc[inst].ini
-   -u: User-level, configuring the DuckDB ODBC at the user-level, changing the files: ~/.odbc[inst].ini.
+   -u: User-level, configuring the DataMiner ODBC at the user-level, changing the files: ~/.odbc[inst].ini.

    Options:
-   -db database_path>: the DuckDB database file path, the default is ':memory:' if not provided.
+   -db database_path>: the DataMiner database file path, the default is ':memory:' if not provided.
    -D driver_path: the driver file path (i.e., the path for libduckdb_odbc.so), the default is using the base script directory
    ```